Singapore stays execution of Malaysian man convicted of drug smuggling | DW | 09.11.2021

 He was sentenced to death in November 2010 under the country's strict drug laws.

-A previous appeal to reduce the penalty to life in prison failed and a final push for presidential clemency was rejected last year.
+An earlier appeal to commute the death penalty to life in prison failed and a petition for presidential clemency was rejected last year.

 His lawyers appealed against the execution arguing that capital punishment of a mentally disabled person was a violation of Singapore's Constitution.

+The Singapore High Court, however, ruled that Nagaenthran knew what he was doing and upheld the death sentence.

+The execution, scheduled for Wednesday, was put on hold after a last-resort appeal was lodged, with the Court of Appeal.

-The case has attracted international attention with a group of UN human rights experts appealing to Singapore to halt the execution.
+The case has attracted international attention and a group of UN human rights experts appealed to Singapore to halt the execution.

 "We are seriously concerned that, if the appeal is dismissed, he could still be executed imminently," the experts said in a statement ahead of Tuesday's ruling.